alexchoi0/etl-router/crates/conveyor-registry/README.md

 ## Overview

-This crate manages the registration, discovery, and coordination of ETL services.
+This crate manages the registration, discovery, and coordination of data pipeline services.
 It tracks service health, handles consumer groups, and provides load balancing across service instances.

 ## Components